loganwright/SimpleChat/README.md

 ```

-This gives you the opportunity to do things like validate the message, assign a sent by, sent to, set a timestamp, or whatever operation I'd like to do before adding it to the view.
+This gives you the opportunity to do things like validate the message, assign a sent by, sent to, or whatever operation I'd like to do before adding it to the view.
 For instance, I could attempt to send the message and not display it to the user until it has successfully sent.

 ####Step 4: Launch